rasmus4200/level-up-ios/articles/cool-enums/README.md

 //prints "Thief chosen bow and iron helmet"
 ```

-If we to store state (like something in a stored property) we need to rech for something more.
+If we want to store state (like something in a stored property) we need to rech for something more.
 Like a struct or a class.